South African men need to protect women against rape

 By Mxolisi Mhlongo

-The sexual assault and rape of women in South Africa is of an epidemic level with some many tragic instances, like the Quantum assaults (link to: http://www.kayafm.co.za/exclusive-white-quantum-terrorises-johannesburg-commuters/) that we reported on in March 2017.
+The sexual assault and rape of women in South Africa is of an epidemic level with some many tragic instances, like the Quantum assaults (link to: https://www.kayafm.co.za/exclusive-white-quantum-terrorises-johannesburg-commuters/) that we reported on in March 2017.
 Attention on this only came after a couple of the women came forward having been sexually assaulted and then frustrated by the structures that are supposed to help them.
-Their stories showed up the total inadequacy of the facilities available as well as the lack of sensitivity and understanding of those within those spaces, in particular the police.
+Their stories showed up the total inadequacy of the facilities available as well as the lack of sensitivity and understanding of those within those spaces, in particular, the police.

-We cannot sit back complacently hoping that someone else will fix the problem particularly because the responsibility lies with men as the perpatrators.
+We cannot sit back complacently hoping that someone else will fix the problem, particularly because the responsibility lies with men as the perpetrators.
 On 180 with Bob, Bob Mabena and the team are committed to doing their part in encouraging both Afropolitan men to step up as well as all Afropolitans to visit their nearest police station to find out what facilities they have for victims of sexual assault and rape.